nikhilgautam96/Javascript/Notes/[3]_Deep_dive_js/[3]Iterables/Iterable.md

 # Iterators :-

 -   An object becomes an iterator when it implements the `next()` method.
 Thus, generates the next value.
+    Hence helps in iterating over the Iterable object.
 -   The next() method must return an object with 2 properties:
     1. `Value` : next-value
     2. `done` : True(iterator completed)/False(iterator returned a new value)